-- Include the name of the motor vehicle dealer making the offer. - If a price is quoted: - the closing fee must be conspicuously displayed, - the ad must clearly identify that vehicle's make, model and year and whether it is new or used. - If a rebate is advertised for the sale OR lease of a vehicle, it must be one that is available to the majority of the buying public. - When offering discounts on the sale or lease of a new vehicle, discounts must be deducted from the MSRP of the vehicle as stated on the Monroney sticker.
-If the discount is not deducted from the MSRP, the pre-discounted price as well as the discounted price should be displayed. - Comply with Federal Truth in Lending Act and Regulation Z when making credit advertisements. - Comply with Federal Consumer Leasing Act and Regulation M when making lease advertisements.
+- Include the name of the motor vehicle dealer making the offer. - If a price is quoted: - it must include any closing fee, and - the ad must clearly identify that vehicle's make, model and year and if it is new or used. - If a rebate is advertised for the sale OR lease of a vehicle, it must be one that is available to the majority of the buying public. - When offering discounts on the sale or lease of a new vehicle, discounts must be deducted from the MSRP of the vehicle as stated on the Monroney sticker.
+If the discount is not deducted from the MSRP, the pre-discounted price as well as the discounted price should be displayed. - No qualification such as "with trade" or "with down payment" may be used. - Comply with Federal Truth in Lending Act and Regulation Z when making credit advertisements. - Comply with Federal Consumer Leasing Act and Regulation M when making lease advertisements.